As the sun cascades behind the distant mountains, it creates a beautiful array of orange, peach, and pink.

 When we bask in the glory of a sunset and reflect on creation or enjoy the embrace of a loved one, it provides meaning.

 As we engage with our community, participate in creative endeavors, and support a cause greater than ourselves, we experience the value of life.

 What is it then that brings meaning to life?
 What is it that makes those hard moments, the dark nights, and endless struggles worth the fight?

 The quest to answer “what is the meaning of life?” has been around since the beginning of time.
-To find meaning in life can be seen as the primary motivation of each person, and a concept based on that proposition was created called ‘Logotherapy.’
+To find meaning in life can be seen as the primary motivation of each person, and the concept of logotherapy is based on that proposition.